CSA-OCP-GER/unicorn/challenges.appgtw.md

 Now we have to deploy an internal ingress controller with a private IP address.
 The currently used VNET has an IP address range of 16.0.0.0/8 if you used the default value in akscluster.parameters.json.
 The VNET is splitted into two subnets
 - kubesubnet with an IP address range of 16.0.0.0/16
 - appgwsubnet with an IP address range of 16.1.0.0/16

 To deploy an internal ingress controller we need to use a free IP address in the range of the kubesubnet address range.
-For tis example we use 16.0.255.1.
+For this example we use 16.0.255.1.

 Create a file named internal-ingress.yaml using the following example manifest file.